mercuryoio/BAAS-API/login.md

-**You can use Mercuryo API only with your partner token.
-Ask your Mercuryo manager to get it**
+For methods in /sds/ domain you need your `sdk-partner-token`.
+Ask your Mercuryo manager to get it.

 ***

-**In Mercuryo users can be registrated and verificated only with phone.
-US users need to verificate their e-mail too.
-Users can be authorised with phone and uuid. uuid - uniq user id.
-As a partner you will get it as a response for sign-in method and we recommend to save it to user account on your side.**
+In Mercuryo users can be registered only with phone.
+Users can be authorised with phone and uuid.
+Uuid - uniq user id.
+As a partner you will get it as a response for sign-in method and we recommend to save it to user account on your side.

+All the users need to pass KYS authorization to use their crypto-wallets or create IBAN.
+*Note: US user also need verified email address to work with Mercuryo API*

 ***